johnalison/obsidian-notes/Journal/31 July 2024 Wednesday.md

 - got cleanISR to be able to clean more than one type
 - Weird s -> str(s) changes (maybe b/c the container changed?)

-Scott official announcement.
+Scott official announcement that he is going back to FNAL

 tmux on **cmslpc329**

 Need to start using tmux !!!

-$231,421  remaining on start up
+$231,421  remaining on start up.
+Look into [[StartupSpending]]

+Got H from school.

 Place limit sell order at 45.1c for Harris as president.

 made signal plots for new mixing scheme (LOOKS DAMN GOOD!!!!)

+# Chat with Olivito